k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: shopkeepers offering a negative value for items sold
 - Fix: some places where random traps could spawn on top of magic chests
+- Fix: prevent lawful/neutral players from receiving an altar sacrifice weapon gift with the venom object property